-This course explores advances topics in computer security such as computer forensics, malware analysis, secure coding, and penetration testing of web applications.
-The course requires a basic knowledge of security issues and a programming back ground.
-Prerequisite: CS 111.
+This course explores advanced topics in computer security such as computer forensics, malware analysis, secure coding, and penetration testing of web applications.
+The course requires a basic knowledge of security issues and a programming background.
+Offered spring semester alternate years (spring 2015).
+Prerequisite: CS 225 or CS 321.
 Three credits.